Updated: Jun 8

-In the book of John, Jesus is in the middle of the parable of the good sheppard and his sheep.
-Jesus says
+In the book of John, Jesus is in the middle of the parable of the good shepherd and his sheep.
+Jesus says:

 “I am the good shepherd.
 The good shepherd lays down his life for the sheep.
 The hired hand is not the shepherd and does not own the sheep.
 So when he sees the wolf coming, he abandons the sheep and runs away.
 Then the wolf attacks the flock and scatters it.
 The man runs away because he is a hired hand and cares nothing for the sheep.
 (John 10:11-13 NIV)